-The death of a loved one because another person acted negligently is stressful.
-In addition to the emotional stress of losing a loved one, many families have to deal with the financial burden associated with such a loss.
-In legal terms, wrongful death is the loss of a life as a result of another’s negligent or deliberate behavior.
+The death of a loved one due to another’s negligence is tragic.
+As the result of losing a loved one, families are left to deal with not only the emotional burden, but also the financial burden associated with such a loss.
+In legal terms, wrongful death is the loss of a life as a result of another’s negligence.
 Wrongful death lawsuits seek to hold another party liable for a preventable loss of life.
-Although no amount of compensation can replace a loved one, Georgia wrongful death laws are crafted so that a victim’s family can seek compensation and regain financial stability following a sudden accident.
+Although no amount of compensation can replace a loved one, Georgia wrongful death laws are crafted so that a victim’s family can seek compensation.

-Georgia law places limitations on who may file a wrongful death suit.
-Parents of victims who had no spouse or children may file, spouses may file on their own behalf and for their children and in the event of no family, the estate of the decedent may file.
-All civil lawsuits for personal injury must be filed within a period of two years, with limited exceptions that may shorten that period.
+Georgia law specifies who may file a wrongful death suit.
+All civil lawsuits for wrongful death must be filed within a period of two years, with limited exceptions that may shorten that period.